rspamd/rspamd.com/doc/quickstart.md

 ## Using of Milter protocol (for Rspamd >= 1.6)

-From Rspamd 1.6, rspamd proxy worker supports `milter` protocol which is supported by some of the popular MTA, such as Postfix or Sendmail.
+From Rspamd 1.6, rspamd proxy worker supports the `milter` protocol which is supported by some of the popular MTA, such as Postfix or Sendmail.
 The introducing of this feature also finally obsoletes the `rmilter` project in honor of the new integration method.
 Milter support is presented in `rspamd_proxy` **only**, however, there are two possibilities to use milter protocol:

 * Proxy mode (for large instances) with a dedicated scan layer
 * Self-scan mode (for small instances)